 Richmond (the original from which all other are named) is a market town in North Yorkshire.
 We have a small, but active, branch that serves the local area, and we have dancers from Barnard Castle, Darlington and Teesside, and members who now live much further afield.
 We were formed in 1952, and a small number of the early members are still dancing.

-Our dancing season is from September to April, and we usually hold our AGM in May (in 2021 it has been postponed until September).
+Our main dancing season is from September to April, and our AGM is usually held in May.

 Below are some of our key Branch documents: